 The path to my vegetable garden has been a full-circle journey.
 I am an amateur, self-taught gardener who learned to love digging in the dirt at a young age.
 In my earliest gardening memory, I am about five years old and planting corn seeds with my mom and three sisters in two small circles of soil in our Skokie backyard.
 These were no ordinary corn seeds—they were popcorn seeds!
 I don’t think we ever harvested any popcorn, but planting seeds and watching them grow was magical.
 Fast forward about seven years.
 It’s the early 1970’s and Skokie has started a community garden.
 My mom and aunt each acquire a plot and my sisters and I (now pre-teens) spend many hours that summer hoeing, planting, weeding and watering vegetables.
-While there was some griping about the work, we gobbled the harvest of fresh-picked lettuce, tomatoes, peppers and green onions.
+While there was some griping about the work, we gobbled the harvest of fresh-picked lettuce, tomatoes, peppers, and green onions.
 And the shared talking, laughing and physical labor strengthened our family bonds.

 As the years went by, we abandoned the community plot and asked my dad to dig up some of the lawn to make bigger garden beds in our modest-sized backyard.
-Through my high school and college years, the lawn kept shrinking as we planted more vegetables, herbs and flowers.
-Every Memorial Day weekend, we headed to our favorite nurseries to buy plants and seeds, and then spent the holiday happily outside in the spring air.
+Through my high school and college years, the lawn kept shrinking as we planted more vegetables, herbs, and flowers.
+Every Memorial Day weekend, we headed to our favorite nurseries to buy plants and seeds and then spent the holiday happily outside in the spring air.
 The herb garden was my domain.
 I loved to cook, so snipping my homegrown fresh herbs was a treat.
-Since then, I’ve always managed to have an herb garden, expanding my repertoire to include lemon verbena, cilantro, borage, chervil and salad burnet.
+Since then, I’ve always managed to have an herb garden, expanding my repertoire to include lemon verbena, cilantro, borage, chervil, and salad burnet.

-When my husband and I moved to Wilmette a decade ago, I had no idea the village had a community garden located, ironically, not far from the former site of my great grandparents’ nineteenth century farm at Hibbard and Glenview Roads.
+When my husband and I moved to Wilmette a decade ago, I had no idea the village had a community garden located, ironically, not far from the former site of my great grandparents’ nineteenth-century farm at Hibbard and Glenview Roads.
 When a neighbor told me about the gardens at Centennial Park, I was eager to re-create my childhood experience of growing vegetables at a community plot.
 My own yard had only one partly sunny spot where I could grow herbs and some greens but not much else.
 I was assigned a plot in 2003 and shared the 200-square-foot space with two neighbors.
 The next year, one neighbor bailed out, and by 2005 I was gardening solo.

-I had moderate success, even though I was not spending much time at the garden.
+I had moderate success, even though I was not spending much time in the garden.
 Unbeknownst to me, however, I was experiencing a gradual internal shift.
 Observing and interacting with my fellow gardeners was an accidental education.
 Why were Joseph’s exotic Chinese greens so lush?
-How did Jenny’s garden stay virtually weed free?
+How did Jenny’s garden stay virtually weed-free?
 (Jenny turns 92 this year and is my heroine.)
 What variety of peas was Joe growing, and could I also grow peas?
 Seemingly overnight, I wanted to expand my gardening knowledge and make my mediocre plot more productive and versatile.
 I started reading books and the gardening section in the newspaper faithfully—and continued to tap into the knowledge of other gardeners.
-Over the last three years, I’ve learned how to amend the soil; the importance of compost, mulch, raised beds, wide rows and bunny fences; companion planting; crop rotation; organic pest and blight controls; what seeds could be sown directly outdoors; how to water properly.
+Over the last three years, I’ve learned how to amend the soil; the importance of compost, mulch, raised beds, wide rows, and bunny fences; companion planting; crop rotation; organic pest and blight controls; what seeds could be sown directly outdoors; how to water properly.
 I know I’ve still barely scratched the surface of what there is to learn and grow.
 I’ve also come to appreciate variables you can’t control, such as weather, insects, and animal pests.
 They ensure that no two gardening seasons are ever the same—how exciting is that!
 This year the challenge will be voles—burrowing rodents that appeared last summer and eat plant roots.

 It is said that a journey of a thousand miles began with a single step and this philosophy surely applies to creating a successful garden.
 No two gardeners will have the same journey, for it is a personal and unique experience.
 And it is a journey best started with a small single step.
 Here are a few pointers for first-time gardeners: